-- (Lb) That previous correspondences from the survey office indicate that residents had invaded the sisal farm at Singila. - c) That the difference of about 284 acres between the acreage provided by Mr. Kyriazy could be the land on Voi river which the company has never used and part of which had been offered for sale to the government. - d) That the boundaries to the farm are not in contention and that there are underlying currents that are driving the conflict over the land driven by two associations, (one named Mwasima Mbuwa group) run by one individual, and who are selling the land to unsuspecting residents and using the estate as a smokescreen.
+That previous correspondences from the survey office indicate that residents had invaded the sisal farm at Singila.

+d) That the boundaries to the farm are not in contention and that there are underlying currents that are driving the conflict over the land driven by two associations, (one named Mwasima Mbuwa group) run by one individual, and who are selling the land to unsuspecting residents and using the estate as a smokescreen.